-18. The Learner Achievement Tracker (LAT) has been used by Ofsted since September 2009 as the main value-added and progress measure for advancedlevel learners aged 16-18 in schools and colleges.
-For GCE examinations in 2012, Ofsted will use the level 3 value added table (L3VA), produced by the DfE and using the same methodology, a correlation between GCSE grades achieved on entry and expected advanced-level achievement for qualifications in which grades are awarded.
-For the first time, fails will be included in the data so that they more closely match value-added measures produced by the commercial systems commonly used in schools.
-The L3VA table will provide a measure of actual progress as well as the expected progress based on learners' prior attainment.
+19. The Learner Achievement Tracker (LAT) was used by Ofsted until the 2011 results as the main value-added and progress measure for advanced-level learners aged 16-18 in schools and colleges.
+For GCE examinations and advanced vocational qualifications in 2012 Ofsted is using the level 3 value added data (L3VA), produced by the Department for Education (DfE).
+The L3VA is based on the same methodology as the LAT using a correlation between GCSE grades achieved on entry and expected advanced-level achievement for qualifications in which grades are awarded.
+For the first time, fails are included in the data so that they more closely match value-added measures produced by the commercial systems commonly used in schools.
+The L3VA data provide a measure of actual progress as well as showing the expected progress based on learners' prior attainment.
+The L3VA data are used in the 2012 sixth form PANDA.
+The L3VA data can also be accessed directly by following the instructions in the separate Level 3 value added (L3VA) briefing.
+Detailed value-added data for 2011 remain in the LAT.